 You see, InMotion Hosting was always more of an enterprise solution with many VPS and dedicated hosting options.
 It wasn’t cheap, but people chose it for reliability.
 Own-operated data centers are definitely what keeps this provider in demand.

 But the ever so popular shared hosting was put on a back burner.
 So has it switched up this mentality and is ready to compete with the giants within the shared hosting market?

 So I bought a plan and went on a mission to find out if InMotion can be a real competitor among the top shared hosting providers.
 I won’t lie and tell you this article is short and sweet because I really went all in.
-So if you’d like to spoil the fun, feel free to jump to the final conclusion at the bottom or pick the area that interests you the most:
+So if you’d like to spoil the fun, feel free to jump to the final conclusion at the bottom.

 Pros and Cons of InMotion Hosting

 - Fast page loading time